New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Losing a loved one to the negligence of someone else is unspeakably painful, but it is not especially uncommon.
 Wrongful death claims are unique cases that require specialized legal attention.
 The loss of your loved one is likely to reverberate in your family’s life far into the future, and in myriad ways.
 While no amount of compensation can ever bring your loved one back into the family fold, obtaining the compensation to which you are entitled can help you move forward on the long, arduous path toward some form of recovery.

-If You’ve Lost a Loved One to Someone Else’s Negligence, Speak to One of Our Experienced Wrongful Death Attorneys Today
+Speak to Our Experienced Wrongful Death Attorneys Today

 If you believe that your loved one’s death could amount to a wrongful death claim, you owe it to yourself, your family, and your loved one’s memory to consult with an experienced New York wrongful death attorney today.
 It’s important to remember that a statute of limitations does apply.
-If you’re ready to explore your legal options with one of the dedicated wrongful death attorneys at Lipsig, Shapey, Manus & Moverman in New York City.
-Our firm is one of the oldest personal injury firms in the City, and this level of experience informs the work we do in every wrongful death case.
-Your case matters, and we’re here to help, so please don’t hesitate to contact us online or call us at 917-268-0344 for more information and to schedule a free consultation today.
+If you’re ready to explore your legal options with one of the dedicated wrongful death attorneys at Lipsig Law in New York City.
+Our firm is one of the oldest personal injury firms in the City, and this level of experience informs our work in every wrongful death case.
+Your case matters, and we’re here to help.
+Contact us online or call us at 212-285-3300 to schedule a free consultation today.